Employee Feedback

 There is no set way to provide feedback.
 Some managers and HR staff simply jot down a few notes and use them in a conversation.
 Others want to check off every box and have a customized form.
 There are also plenty of templates out there to give you a basic idea of which points to hit, often with spaces for notes where you can include things that the form does not.
 One important idea is to have the employee sign the form to show that the manager delivered the comments, which were understood by the employee.

-Act on Feedback with GrowthSpace Skills
+Act on Feedback with Growthspace Skills

 No two feedback reviews are the same, because no two employees have the same skill requirements.
 For companies where even dozens of workers need to boost their abilities, delivering L&D is extremely complex, if not impossible.